xen-42/outer-wilds-localization-utility/README.md

 ## Getting started

 1. Create a base OWML mod following the [getting started guide.](https://owml.outerwildsmods.com/guides/getting_started.html).
+For this example we're calling our mod `DothrakiTranslation` but replace that with whatever language you're working on.
 2. Add a dictionary entry to the end of the `manifest.json` dict that specifies the dependency for Outer Wilds Mod Manager:
     ```json
     "dependencies": [